saygonka/DellKnobVolume/README.md

 ## Requirements
 - macOS 12 or newer (tested on Apple Silicon)
 - Xcode Command Line Tools (for `swiftc`)
+- Tested with the Dell SK-8135 keyboard knob; other HID consumer-control devices may require minor adjustments.

 ## Download
 Clone or download this repository: